Give your business the competitive edge by upgrading your equipment, services or operations with a commercial loan.

 If you’re looking to invest in a commercial property, you’ll generally look at real estate designed for use as an office, retail or industrial space.
 Unlike residential property, which has relatively low risks but offers lower returns, commercial property has the chance of a bigger return on investment — but at a higher risk.

 Buying commercial property is also more expensive, and maintaining or upgrading it can potentially cost you tens of thousands of dollars.
 In addition, commercial properties typically experience higher vacancy rates, representing a higher risk over residential properties.
+Because of this, you may face a higher interest rate when you look to buy property with a commercial loan.

 What’s the difference between purchasing commercial and residential properties?